azurit/modsecurity-backdoor/README.md

 ## Description

-This is a proof-of-concept of malicious software running inside ModSecurity WAF.
+This is a proof-of-concept of malicious software running inside of ModSecurity WAF.

 Software has two main functions:
  * Retrieving content of files.